Choose one of our Project Management courses

 What do you learn in a project management course?

 You can study Project Management at a certificate, graduate diploma and masters level.
-Here are some of the unit offerings in the Project Management course at Southern Cross University:
+Here are some of the unit offerings in the Project Management courses at Southern Cross University:

 What are the salary expectations of a graduate from a project management course?